Corionis/ELS/README.md

    * Navigator Libraries tab is for editing of publisher, subscriber, and hint management JSON files.
    * Done: Secure remote operation.
 End-point cross authentication, all communication is encrypted.
+   * Add an inetd option for listener configurations so they may be started dynamically on-demand.
    * Fully internationalized - **translations requested**.
    * Embedded JRE.
    * Windows installer.